Flexibility clauses - What are they?

 Secondly, check your employment contract to see if there is a general variation term.
 This is a clause that allows employers to change any terms or conditions within your contract without asking you.

-This type of clause tries to get round the general principle that any changes to your employment contract must be agreed by you.
+This type of clause tries to get around the general principle that any changes to your employment contract must be agreed by you.
 Courts and tribunals only very rarely uphold these types of clauses.

 Employers can't change your job in any way they want to just because a variation term exists.
 They may try and use a general variation term to change your job description but they're unlikely to be able to rely on a variation term in making changes that will significantly disadvantage you, such as taking overtime away from you or reducing your number of working hours.